terikon/cordova-plugin-photo-library/README.md

 requestAuthorization is cross-platform method, that works in following way:

-- on android, will ask user to allow access to storage
+- On android, will ask user to allow access to storage
-- on ios, will open setting page of your app, where user should enable access to Photos
+- On ios, on first call will open permission prompt.
+If user denies it subsequent calls will open setting page of your app, where user should enable access to Photos.

 ```js
 cordova.plugins.photoLibrary.requestAuthorization(